 Our roles as educators and advocates are about who we are.
 Real estate sales is simply a vehicle allowing us to serve in those capacities and in a way that is frequently absent from most real estate related encounters.

 People are more than welcome to question our skills or our knowledge, but to question our integrity would be a big mistake.

 We will happily provide hundreds upon hundreds of names of people who know us and who know that we are about doing what is right — even when no one is watching.
 This is especially true when we are serving one of the most admirable and honored members of our community – our elders.

-Nothing gives us more joy than to empower, educate and serve the needs of our elder clients.
+Nothing gives us more joy than to empower, educate and serve the needs of our elders.

 Clients’ needs and goals come first and the commission is secondary.
 If we didn’t get paid to do what we do, we probably couldn’t do it, but the fact is this: The money we receive serves to pay our bills and affords us a nice life, but the relationships we form and the appreciation we receive is what motivates us and gets us up every morning.